Kitware/trame-mnist/README.rst

     conda activate trame-mnist
     trame-mnist

-If **cuda** is available, the application will use your GPU, but you can also force the usage of your cpu by adding the **--cpu** command line argument.
+If **cuda** is available, the application will use your GPU, but you can also force the usage of your cpu by adding to your command line the following argument: **--cpu**

 |image_1| |image_2| |image_3|